PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

 func stopLoading()
 >

-The core function is `startLoading`, at this step we will check if we have anything stubbed beforehand and return them.
-That's exactly where we intercept requests.
+The core section is `startLoading`, at this step we will check if we have anything stubbed beforehand and return them as responses.
+That is, we intercept the request here.
 We implement the four requirements like the following:

 ```swift
 private class URLProtocolStub: URLProtocol {